-"Ah! how they penetrate the very soul at such moments," exclaims a brilliant delineator of the Huguenot character, "these rude songs of our forefathers!
-These psalms are our epic; and the most profoundly truthful epic that has ever been written or sung by any nation; an endless work, of which each of us becomes afresh the author; a sacred treasure, where are gathered beside our patriotic remembrances, the remembrances, hopes, joys, and griefs of each.
+"Ah! how they penetrate the very soul at such moments," exclaims a brilliant delineator of the Huguenot character, "these rude songs of our fore-fathers!
+These psalms are our epic; and the most profoundly truthful epic that has ever been written or sung by any nation; an endless work, of which each of us becomes afresh the author; a sacred treasure, where are gathered beside our patriotic remembrances, the remembrances, hopes, joys and griefs of each.
 Not a verse, not a line, which is not a whole history, or a whole poem.
 This was sung by a mother at the cradle of her first-born; that was chanted by one of our martyrs as he marched to his death.
-There is the song of the Vaudois returning armed to their country; here that of the Camisards advancing to battle.
-This was the line interrupted by a ball; this was half murmured by an expiring father, who went to finish it among the angels.
-O our psalms!
+There is the song of the Vaudois returning armed to their country; here that of the

+Our foes are disappearing.

+Their camp dispersed, bereft their pride,

+Astonished, pressed on every side,

+They flee at his appearing.

 We shall behold their scattered tents

-Fade like a vapour dark and dense,
+Fade like a vapor dark and dense,

 Their nothingness resuming:

 As melts the wax in fervent heat,

 So melt the wicked when they meet

 Our God, their strength consuming.